-ARCore preview currently supports Google Pixel, Google Pixel XL, the Galaxy S8 and the Samsung Galaxy S8+.
+The preview of ARCore currently supports Google Pixel, Google Pixel XL, Samsung Galaxy S8 and Samsung Galaxy S8 +.

 Required by Android 7.0 Nougat and up.

-Google hopes that ARCore will be added to 100 devices until the end of the preview (no date was given for the release of the final version).
+Google hopes ARCore will be added to 100 millions of devices by the end of the preview (no date was released for release of the final version).

 Google is reportedly working with mobile device makers such as Samsung, Huawei, LG, ASUS and many others to bring the new SDK "more quality and higher performance" to more devices.